-

 The Rules Committee of the Superior Court, which is composed of

-judges and chaired by an associate justice of the Supreme Court, considers proposed changes in the rules of practice and may
+judges and chaired by an associate justice of the Supreme Court, considers proposed changes to the rules of practice and may

 recommend amendments.

-If the Rules Committee decides to pursues a proposed change, a public
+If the Rules Committee decides to pursue a proposed change, a public

 hearing usually is held at the end of May.
 After the public hearing, and